 Some see two factions emerging from within New Calvinism: the New Puritans and the New Calvinists.
 The New Puritans focus on the sovereignty of God in salvation and are identified with Driscoll and John Piper.
 The New Calvinists focus on the sovereignty of God over creation and are identified with Tim Keller and Gabe Lyons.

 One criticism of New Calvinism—usually coming from traditional Calvinists—is that it’s not really Calvinism.
-Just accepting the five points of Calvinism does not a Calvinist make.
+There is more to being a Calvinist than accepting the five points of Calvinism.
 It is suggested that some New Calvinist teachings on infant baptism, covenant theology, and the continuation of the miraculous gifts of the Spirit are out of step with the Reformed tradition.

 There are many good aspects of the New Calvinism, including its emphasis on the fundamentals of the faith and its ability to attract young people into the church.
 It remains to be seen whether this new movement will prosper and flourish and have a major impact on postmodern society.